ARK322/voxeil-panel/README.md

 - Domains and subdomains are treated as separate sites (separate namespaces).

 ### Phase 3 TLS (cert-manager)
-- cert-manager is cluster-wide and always installed by the installer.
+- cert-manager is cluster-wide and installed with the `full` profile (default).
 - TLS is site-based and opt-in via `PATCH /sites/:slug/tls`.
 - `LETSENCRYPT_EMAIL` is required at install time to configure ClusterIssuers.
 - TLS secret naming: `tls-<slug>` (per-site, deterministic).